Muskaan35/Muskaan35/README.md

 - 👀 I’m interested in UiPath, Analytics and finance.
 - 🌱 I’m currently learning C# and JS.
 - 💞️ I’m looking to collaborate on UiPath and Data Analytics projects.
-- 📫 How to reach me ... gmuskaan35@gmail.com, https://www.linkedin.com/in/muskaan-gupta10/
+- 📫 How to reach me ... gmuskaan35@gmail.com, [<image src = "images/linkedin.svg">](https://www.linkedin.com/in/muskaan-gupta10/ "Muskaan Gupta LinkedIn Profile")

 <!---
 Muskaan35/Muskaan35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.